ropensci/cffr/tests/testthat/_snaps/cff_create.md

         alias: nickname
       - name: I am an entity
         date-end: '2020-01-01'
-      abstract: This is demo description file.
-This file is used on examples and demos of the 'ccfr' package.
       repository-code: https://github.com/dieghernan/demo/demo
       url: https://demo.github.io/demo/
-      date-released: ~
       contact:
       - family-names: Author
         given-names: First